A 4-day family itinerary for exploring the highlights of Oman

 As daylight began to wane we headed towards Jebel Hafeet where we would spend the night at the Mercure Hotel.
 Watching the sun set as we drove up the mountain was magical, we stopped at all of the viewpoints along the way so that Grandad could take photographs (undoubtedly his favourite hobby).

 We’ve actually stayed at the Mercure a few times (due to its convenient and impressive location) and as we enter the carpark my husband and I always joke about how it looks like the lair of a James Bond villain.
 The internal décor is what I would describe as ‘retro’ but the rooms are comfortable and clean and the pool area is great for families.
 Most if not all of the Mercure’s restaurants are to be found in the Entertainer, making dining here just that bit more affordable.
-(Globetrotter readers can get 10% off the purchase price of the Entertainer using GLOBETROTTER10 at the checkout until 30 April 2017)

 On this occasion, we chose to eat at the al fresco Al Khymer restaurant which offers tasty unpretentious food.
 The sheer drop down the mountainside may set some parents on edge and the fact that smoking (both tobacco and shisha) is permitted might also put some people off, although the restaurant was pretty much empty when we were there so this did not affect us.
 Other options are the poolside restaurant which offers reasonably priced a la carte dining or the main restaurant in the hotel foyer which is buffet style.